30 Aug Join Canary Craftivists: a climate campaign for non-activists and crafters

-It’s a crucial time for climate campaigning with the UN Climate Conference COP26 attended by world leaders being held on home turf in Glasgow this November and hosted by the UK Government.
+It’s a crucial time for climate campaigning especially with the UN Climate Conference COP26 attended by world leaders being held on home turf in Glasgow November 2021 and hosted by the UK Government.

 Carbon emissions need cutting drastically and we need bolder action from politicians than ever before.
 We want to seize this opportunity and encourage the UK Government to show leadership in their important role at COP26 through this unique campaign.

-Come join us and let’s make Canary Craftivists take flight this summer.
+Come join us and let’s make Canary Craftivists take flight.

 A bit about us…

 Since 2009, the Craftivist Collective has helped change laws, policies, hearts and minds around the world with quiet, compassionate and visually attractive activism using handicrafts.